stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 it works like a charm.

 ### Validating the Luhn algorithm
-So we have implemented all helper functions but the main `validate` function is still missing.
+So, we've implemented all helper functions.
+However, the main `validate` function is still missing.
 The spec should look like this:

 ```haskell